 Pricing

-Amazon tablets are relatively cheaper compared to Samsung.
+Amazon tablets are relatively cheaper compared to Samsung tablets.
 For example, the Amazon Fire HD 10 is priced at $140 on Amazon, while the very similar Samsung Galaxy Tab A9 comes at $144 on the same platform.

 Amazon Fire